 All NextLesson Projects are written to incorporate specific Key Components that we consider crucial to an authentic and high-quality project experience.
 These Key Components have been carefully developed to ensure our NextLesson Projects are compatible with project-based learning (PBL) by working with teachers and a Buck Institute of Education Faculty Member.

-For more information on how you can use NextLesson Projects to develop an authentic PBL classroom experience, take a look through our PBL Teacher Guide.
+If you would like more information on how to use NextLesson Projects to develop an authentic PBL classroom experience, you can look through our PBL Teacher Guide.

 - Projects focus on a clear, central problem, phrased as a driving question.